vcz-fr/TheFollowUp/_posts/2015/03/2015-03-29-the-psychology-of-cyberspace.md

     url: "http://users.rider.edu/~suler/psycyber/psycyber.html"
     dead: false

-tweet: "Even 20 years after its first edition, \"The Psychology of Cyberspace\" from John Suler is accurate and an easy read."
+message: "Even 20 years after its first edition, \"The Psychology of Cyberspace\" from John Suler is accurate and an easy read."
 ---